-A group of warriors working for Futa attack them, scaring off the native porters, and then they proceed to tear open all the packages containing valuable medical supplies.
+A group of warriors working for Futa attacks them, scaring off the native porters, and then they proceed to tear open all the packages containing valuable medical supplies.
 Lucky for Anne and Ken our favorite jungle hero was nearby, and Tarzan (Gordon Scott) leaps into the fray.
 With decisive action – and a modicum of brute force – Tarzan easily sends the Nagasu warriors packing, but he keeps Ramo (Woody Strode), who is Futa’s number one henchman, for interrogation purposes.
 He learns that Futa has declared that white medicine is now taboo, and with the recent death of the kindly Nagasu chieftain – who was rather progressive thinking when it came to modern medicine – things look bad for our heroes.

 Note: Poor Gordon Scott almost got killed by this snake, and it took six crew members to pull it off him.

-Ramo sneaks in to the clinic, knocks one of Dr. Sturdy’s helpers unconscious, breaks into a medicine cabinet, and steals a bottle labeled in bold red letters, VIRULENT POISON.
+Ramo sneaks into the clinic, knocks one of Dr. Sturdy’s helpers unconscious, breaks into a medicine cabinet, and steals a bottle labeled in bold red letters, VIRULENT POISON.
 Not since Dr. Frankenstein’s idiot assistant grabbed the wrong brain have we seen such catastrophic failure in medical thievery.
 When Tarzan learns of this he races into action to stop Futa from poisoning the kid, but Futa has ordered that the Nagasu lands be closed to all outsiders, so Tarzan must stealthily make his way in.

-Of course Tarzan will break free in time – poor idiot Ramo gets eaten by a lion – and when Futa is confronted by Tarzan, just as he is about to give “his medicine” to the boy, he tries to prove his medicine is fine, by drinking it himself.
-Needless to say this ends Futa’s career as a witch doctor, and his time here on Earth.
+Of course, Tarzan will break free in time – poor idiot Ramo gets eaten by a lion – and when Futa is confronted by Tarzan, just as he is about to give “his medicine” to the boy, he tries to prove his medicine is fine by drinking it himself.
+Needless to say, this ends Futa’s career as a witch doctor and his time here on Earth.